-- To maximize the ability to ensure property owners are aware of the potential presence of LA pesticide contamination and how to successfully manage the associated potential risk, consider amending local land use and/or building codes, if necessary, to clearly indicate the requirement to provide a "self-certification" (as described in Appendix B Model Remedy Recommendations) for those smaller projects not requiring a "notice of complete application" (such as single family building permits) and/or for those projects exempt from SEPA. - Consider amending local ordinances to allow for additional density for those projects (single family residential subdivisions, multifamily developments) that are required or choose to use the recommended Model Remedy approach once it is developed by Ecology. - Consider adding a requirement for pre-application meetings/conferences for larger projects (such as those requiring a full administrative and/or public hearing review process) to ensure project proponents have ample opportunity to be made aware of the potential presence of LA pesticide contamination as early as possible in their due diligence process.
+- Consider amending local land use and/or building codes, if necessary, to clearly indicate the requirement to provide a "self-certification" (as described in Appendix B Model Remedy Recommendations) for those smaller projects not requiring a "notice of complete application" (such as single family building permits) and/or for those projects exempt from SEPA.
+This will ensure property owners are amply aware of the potential presence of LA pesticide contamination and how to successfully manage the associated potential risk, and it provides a clear, reasonable path to obtain documented assurance their property is compliant with the requirements of MTCA. - Consider adding a requirement for pre-application meetings/conferences for larger projects (such as those requiring a full administrative and/or public hearing review process) to ensure project proponents have ample opportunity to be made aware of the potential presence of LA pesticide contamination as early as possible in their due diligence process. - Consider amending local ordinances to mitigate the cost impacts associated with complying with MTCA and cleaning up LA pesticide contamination on their property.
+Potential options for accomplishing this could include: - Allow for additional density for those projects implementing the recommended Model Remedy approach. - Increase allowable density within existing residential zoning districts. - Develop a Transfer of Development Rights program. - Create an overlay district applicable to residential areas within the footprint of historical orchard practices, creating special/unique development standards and procedures to offset the requirements of the Model Remedy and to create a level playing field for these properties when compared to land not subject to potential LA pesticide contamination.
+Potential standards to consider in an overlay zone could include: